Job Opportunities with VRE

 VRE is an Equal Opportunity Employer and maintains a drug-free workplace.

 We are an Equal Opportunity Employer.
-Veterans are encouraged to apply.
+Qualified veterans are encouraged to apply.
 Background checks are performed on all new employees.
 No inquiring phone calls will be accepted in response to this ad.
-Qualified candidates interested in applying should submit by e-mail or mail a professional styled cover letter, resume, salary history and three confidential references (to include their address, phone & e-mail) by close of business, October 15, 2014, to:
+Qualified candidates interested in applying should submit by e-mail or mail a professional styled cover letter, resume, salary history and three confidential references (to include their address, phone & e-mail) by close of business, Tuesday, January 27, 2015, to:

 1500 King St. Suite 202